Noddin-Robotmakers/Website/Innovation.md

 * Bi-skis for people with weak upper bodies
 * Four-tracker skis for peole with balancing difficulties
 * Sit-down skis for people who can't stand (people that have lost legs or are lower-body paralyzed)
-* Audio assistance for people with poor eyesight: for example, a bell can be used as a signal to turn, or a headset can connect * Visually-disabled skier with a guide who can tell when to turn or when to slow down to avoid obstacles
+* Audio assistance for people with poor eyesight: for example, a bell can be used as a signal to turn, or a headset can connect visually-disabled skier with a guide who can tell when to turn or when to slow down to avoid obstacles
 * Special tethers on the sides of the slopes to prevent disabled/blind skiers from going off course.

 Overall we learned a lot about their design process.
 It was very inspiring to learn how they customized their designs to be as